OlegSviridenko/bank_test_assignment/README.md

 `rails s`

-You can find game page on root url
+You can find project page on root url

 ``localhost:3000/``